onzfonz/comp227/src/content/0/en/part0c.md

 1. Take the GitHub repo that we generated from classroom
 2. Copy the link for it
-3. Switch to webstorm and select ***Get From VCS***, using the copied URL from GitHub.
+3. Switch to WebStorm and select ***Get From VCS***, using the copied URL from GitHub.
-4. After clicking OK, selecting Use Token from the authentication options
+4. After clicking OK, select ***Use Token*** from the authentication options
-5. Switching back to the token page that we just generated and copying that token
+5. Switch back to the token page that we just generated and copy that token
-6. Pasting that token back in webstorm
+6. Paste that token back in WebStorm
-7. Trusting and opening the project.
+7. Trust and open the project.

 Following all of these steps would result in the project opening up, with it opening up the *README.md* file.

-Here's a recap in a [relooping gif of all of these steps that you should see](https://imgur.com/UDQXB6V)
+Here's a recap in a [re-looping gif of all of these steps that you should see](https://imgur.com/UDQXB6V)

 #### Other permissions